 The mobile hearing clinic provides convenient access to:

-Pictured above: The St. Louis Children’s Hospital mobile hearing unit is coming to AMH on the third Wednesday of each month, beginning June 16.
+Pictured above: The St. Louis Children’s Hospital mobile hearing unit is coming to AMH on the fourth Tuesday of each month, beginning June 16.
 A trial run was held recently in the AMH ambulance bay.
 Taking a look were, left to right, Laura Maher, speech therapist at AMH; JoEllen Corona, speech therapist at AMH; Catrina Crisp, an audiology tech from SLCH; Jamie Cadieux, an audiologist at SLCH; and Sue Walker, manager of Rehab Services at AMH.